overachiever-productions/S4/Documentation/SETUP.md

 ### <a name="setup"></a>S4 Deployment

 #### Requirements
-- SQL Server 2008+ (NOTE: Not ALL S4 functionality is intended to work with SQL Server 2008 / 2008R2 instances - but all S4 functionality IS designed to work with SQL Server 2012 and above).
+- SQL Server 2008+.
+NOT everything in S4 works with SQL Server 2008/R2 - but all S4 functionality IS intended to work with SQL Sever 2012+.
-- Ability to run .sql file against SQL Server and create a database ([admindb]).
+- Ability to run T-SQL against SQL Server and create a database ([admindb]).
 - Advanced Error Handling (required for backups + automated restore tests and many other 'advanced' S4 features) require xp_cmdshell to be enabled - as outlined [below](#advanced).
 - SMTP (Database Mail) for notifications and alerts when using advanced/automated S4 features.

 #### What to Expect
-- Setup will be handled by means of a single .sql file that you can run against your target server.
+- Find and execute latest.version.sql (e.g., 5.5.2816.2.sql) in the \Deployment\ folder for this repository.
-- This script will create a new database: [adminidb].
+- Execution of latest.version.sql will create a new database: [admindb].
-- And then this same script will push all entities and functionality into the [admindb] - so that all S4 code is stored in the same location (which you can delete or remove if decide that you no longer want S4 on your system).
+- All code/logic needed for S4 functionality will be deployed into [admindb].
-- Once the [admindb] has been created and populated, you can also enable [advanced error handling capabilities](#advanced) - which are needed to enable S4 Backups, S4 Restores, and other advanced functionality.
+- ***Optionally:** Once the [admindb] has been created, you can enable [advanced error handling capabilities](#advanced) - which are needed to enable S4 Backups, S4 Restores, and other advanced functionality.*

 #### Step by Step Deployment Instructions
 To deploy S4 to a target SQL Server Instance: